borntofrappe/svelte-tutorial/README.md

 Lean on Sapper and then SvelteKit to develop a single page app with multiple routes.

-## School Closures Dashboard
+## School Closures Maps

-Highlight school closure at a global scale with a dashboard and interactive visualizations.
+Highlight school closure at a global scale with a choropleth map and an interactive dashboard.